Denbergvanthijs/MethodsInAIResearch/README.md

     `formal=False` (True or False)
 - Introduce a delay before showing system responses `delay=0` (in milliseconds)
+- Enable or disable printing of system information such as the current intent and state `print_info=False` (True or False)

 These options can be altered in the `.env` file in the root of this repository.